Chapter 3:

 —Kuidaore…

-It was probably her genius idea to make the garage in the bottom a restaurant.
+It was probably her genius idea to make the garage on the bottom a restaurant.
 It had all the qualities.
 It was wide, it had a lot of junk, and the door was already busted.

 Because of this, the entrance had no door, no blockade, not even a curtain.
-They didn't even have a conscience as to repair it.
+They didn't even have a conscience to repair it.

 Although that didn't even matter now, since this place was doing well for a small local joint.
-Momo had done well to make a family business from the use of their empty space.
+Momo had done well to make a family business from the use of their space.

 On the walls hung some art replicas from famous painters.
 Most notably, “Van Gogh's Starry Night.”
 It was Sasaki's favorite painting.
 He didn't know the meaning behind it, but he just liked the aesthetic appeal coming from it.
 As lazy as he is, he didn't even try to deduce the meaning behind it.

-Sasaki exhaled deeply, but it wasn't much considered to be a sigh.
+Sasaki exhaled deeply, but it wasn't considered much to be a sigh.

-She was fair, as she tied up her long brunette hair which reached her upper back, with her slender fingers.
+She was fair, as she tied up her long brunette hair, which reached her upper back, with her slender fingers.
 She wore thin glasses.
 Not because she needed to, she simply wore them as some kind of everyday fashion.

 Her hazel eyes locked with Sasaki's lifeless gaze.
 Immediately, she recognized him.

-"Welcome home Sasaki!"
+“Welcome home Sasaki! ”

 Sasaki looked down at her, not in a humiliating manner.
 It was simply the height difference and his scary appearance that would make one assume that he was.

 Sasaki smiled.
 Not a smile deriving from madness, but a genuine smile.
-This wasn't much of a rare occurrence around the one's he's close to, but this was a new experience for Kouji.
+This wasn't much of a rare occurrence around the ones he's close to, but this was a new experience for Kouji.

 "Oh, Hey Kouji!
 Long time no see!
-How's your mother doing?"
+How's your mother doing? ”

-"Thanks for asking Momo, but mom has been doing fine."
+“Thanks for asking, Momo, but Mom has been doing fine.”

-Kouji lied, so as to not destroy the ardent presence Momo was emitting.
+Kouji lied, so as not to destroy the ardent presence Momo was emitting.

-People as cheerful as her is a rare occurrence in the world they're living in.
+People as cheerful as her are a rare occurrence in the world they're living in.
 Whenever you pass by a lively soul as hers in this grim city, the smile emitted would render more infectious than any poisonous gas.

-"Momo, can you lend me a thousand?"
+“Momo, can you lend me a thousand? ”

 Straight to the point as always, Momo stared puzzled at Sasaki as she tried to deduce his antics.